-Statistics released from the Department of Education show that this mass exodus equated to around 1 in 12 full time teachers, roughly 4,000 leaving for each month of the year.
+Statistics released from the Department of Education show that this mass exodus equated to around 1 in 12 full-time teachers, roughly 4,000 leaving for each month of the year.

-Newly qualified teachers are faring no better; 40% leave within a year of qualifying and another study carried out by the Guardian last year, revealed that half of England’s teachers plan to leave teaching within the next 5 years.
+Newly qualified teachers are faring no better; 40% leave within a year of qualifying and another study carried out by the Guardian last year revealed that half of England’s teachers plan to leave teaching within the next 5 years.

-Poor pay, long hours and ever increasing workloads are generally to blame for teachers leaving the profession, along with the constant changes in curriculum and the huge amounts of data that teachers are now expected to collect and record for each pupil.
+Poor pay, long hours and ever-increasing workloads are generally to blame for teachers leaving the profession, along with the constant changes in curriculum and the huge amounts of data that teachers are now expected to collect and record for each pupil.

-Stress is also a major reason for leaving the teaching profession, along with the unequal work/life balance.
+Stress is also a major reason for leaving the teaching profession, along with the unequal work-life balance.

-There is also the ever-increasing levels of bad classroom behavior and lack of respect from both pupils and their parents alike.
-An interesting article in the Guardian is dedicated to the many reasons given for quitting teaching.
-Sometimes it just feels like an uphill battle.
+There is also the ever-increasing levels of bad classroom behaviour and lack of respect from both pupils and their parents alike.
+An interesting article in the Guardian cites some of the many reasons given for quitting teaching.

 Physically, working in a school can also be rather tedious.
 Sometimes it feels as if your life is ruled by a bell.
 The bell rings and like one of Pavlov’s dogs, you go running to where you need to be.
 There is no flexibility on time; you know exactly where you will be at what time, also what you will be doing.
-School life can make you feel rather institutionalized.
+School life can make you feel rather institutionalised.
 Some people may like this aspect of teaching, while others may find it suffocating, making them feel a little like robots.

-Before you resign however, you need to think about what exactly you are going to do for work.
+Before you resign, however, you need to think about what exactly you are going to do for work.
 Do you have any savings and if so how long would they support you for if you were out of work?
 What financial commitments do you have?
 Do you need to find work immediately or can you afford to pick and choose?

-Obviously, if you are retiring then this is not necessary but if you are going to be looking for work then you need to think about what you would like to do and what is available.
+Obviously, if you are retiring then this is not necessary but if you are going to be looking for vacancies then you need to think about what you would like to do and what is available.

 Therefore, for resignations and notice periods, the dates of the three school terms are:

-So, if you want to leave at the end of the school year (31 August), you need to give your notice in no later than 31 May.
+So, if you want to leave at the end of the school year (31st August), you need to give your notice in no later than 31st May.

-Head teachers are obliged to give three months’ notice for the autumn and spring terms and four months’ notice for the summer term.
+Headteachers are obliged to give three months’ notice for the Autumn and Spring terms and four months’ notice for the Summer term.